celiosantosjr/simgenes/README.md

 batch_random(ofile='test_check', L=(30,1002), GC=None, transl=False, n=1_000_000)
 ```

-The time to generate 1 million gene sequences was 2765 s, equivalent to say that to simgenes can
+The time to generate 1 million gene sequences was 2765 s, equivalent to say that simgenes can
-generate on average 361.66 sequences per second.

-We obtained a file with gene sequences in a length ranging from 30 to 1002 bp,
+generate over 361 sequences per second on average.
+We obtained a file with gene sequences in
-with a very even distribution:
+a length ranging from 30 to 1002 bp, with a very even distribution:

 <p align="center">
   <img src="https://github.com/celiosantosjr/simgenes/blob/main/.assets/random_gene_length_distribution.svg" alt="drawing" width="450"/>